Login to Complete an Application or to Access Judging Panel

 A:

-July-August, 2024– Awards overview program, Common App and awards office hours and awards resources available
+June-August 2025 Design Awards overview program, Awards office hours and resources available

 Q: What type of information should be included in the Project Narrative?